GenericMappingTools/gmt/doc/rst/source/greenspline.rst

 .. _-W:

-**-W**
-   Expect data weights in the final input column, typically given as weight = 1 / sigma, the data uncertainty.
+**-W**\ [**w**]
+   Data one-sigma uncertainties are provided in the last column.
+   We then compute weights that are inversely proportional to the uncertainties.
+   Append **w** if weights are given instead of uncertainties.
 This results in a weighted least squares fit.
 Note that this only has an effect if **-C** is used.
+   [Default uses no weights or uncertainties].

 .. |Add_-bi| replace:: [Default is 2-4 input
    columns (**x**,\ *w*); the number depends on the chosen dimension].